anushka99rai-svg/EPAM-project---26-/Assignment 3/README.md

 4 8 2 6 5
 Output:Plaintext4
 Explanation:Sort the scholarship requirements in increasing order [2, 4, 5, 6, 8].Award scholarships starting from the smallest requirement: $2 + 4 + 5 + 6 = 17 \le 20$.
 Adding $8$ exceeds budget $20$.
 Thus, a maximum of 4 students can receive scholarships.

-Problem 2: Maximum Learning Points (Dynamic Programming)Problem DescriptionA student is preparing for a programming contest.
+Problem 2: Maximum Learning Points (Dynamic Programming) Problem Description:-A student is preparing for a programming contest.
 Every day, the student can solve one topic, and each topic provides a certain number of learning points.
-However, the student cannot solve two consecutive difficult topics because of fatigue.Given the learning points of each topic arranged in order, determine the maximum learning points the student can earn without selecting two consecutive topics.Input FormatFirst line: N (number of topics)Second line: N integers representing learning points.Output FormatPrint the maximum learning points.Constraints$1 \le N \le 100,000$$1 \le \text{Points} \le 10,000$ExampleInput:Plaintext6
+However, the student cannot solve two consecutive difficult topics because of fatigue.
+Given the learning points of each topic arranged in order, determine the maximum learning points the student can earn without selecting two consecutive topics.
+Input Format First line: N (number of topics)Second line: N integers representing learning points.
+Output Format Print the maximum learning points.Constraints$1 \le N \le 100,000$$1 \le \text{Points} \le 10,000$ExampleInput:Plaintext6
 5 1 2 10 6 2
 Output:Plaintext17
 Explanation:Choose topics with points 5, 10, and 2 (indices 0, 3, 5).
 The total learning points are $5 + 10 + 2 = 17$, which is the maximum possible without selecting two adjacent elements.